 Hungry Hook Farm is dedicated to promoting the native plants of the Eastern Woodlands.
 Every backyard and each landscape has the potential to contribute to plant and animal biodiversity in a positive way.
 Native plants are an integral part of biodiversity because they are the building blocks of a healthy and sustainable ecosystem.
 Genetic diversity is also important for the continuation of native plant species.
 We work to ensure this diversity by growing plants from open-pollinated seed collected from local ecotypes whenever possible.

 Hungry Hook Farm makes a conscious effort to grow all plants from local, sustainably-collected seed (see the Current Inventory species list for seed provenance).
 Our potting soil is peat-free and all plants are organically-grown.
-Discounts are available for non-profit organizations.
-Advice on the right plants for your site is always free.
+Plants are propagated in cold frames designed to maximize thermal retention without the use of electricity or fossil fuels.